agorakit/agorakit/docs/usage.rst

 Register account
 ----------------
 Register a first user account : it will be you, and you will be super admin, yeah!
+Note that you need to have email sending working in order to validate your account.

 Welcome group
 -------------